 - If families do not have online access, they should inform school immediately. - A printed copy of the online materials can be prepared for pupils who do not have online access.
-We can provide an exercise book for recording work. - Parents/Carers without email access may telephone the school office to discuss queries or concerns relating to remote education, 0151 634 3412 - Pupils without online access or email will be contacted by telephone to discuss pupils' progress with remote education.
+We can provide an exercise book for recording work. - Pupils without online access will be contacted by telephone to discuss pupils' progress with remote education.